romainbou/sfmmf/README.md

 # sfmmf
-Warping Structure from Motion pipeline in one command line
+Wrapping Structure from Motion pipeline in one command line

 ## Usage: